What is chapter 7 bankruptcy?

-The procedures involved in Chapter 7 filing are numerous.
-Getting help from a lawyer is usually considered necessary.
+The procedures involved in filing for Chapter 7 are numerous.
+Getting help from a lawyer is almost always necessary.
 In addition to the steps already mentioned, you must also submit the following documents to the court or trustee:

 - Schedules of assets and liabilities

 - A schedule of current income and expenditures

 - A schedule of executed contracts and unexpired leases

 - Copies of your most recent tax returns and returns filed during your case

 If you are a debtor with chiefly consumer debts, you can expect to submit the following:

 - A copy of any debt repayment plan developed through counseling